ksss/type_struct/README.md

 ### Recursive Mapping

-Generate object from hash by recursive
+Generate object from hash by recursive.

+Like JSON package of golang and crystal-lang.

 ```ruby
 Point = TypeStruct.new(